GrandLarseny/WebsocketAudioFeedback/README.md

 - If you encounter issues with audio playback, verify that FFmpeg is properly installed
 - For audio format issues, you may need to adjust the FFmpeg parameters in `server.js`
 - Ensure you have a default media player application associated with WAV files
-- If playback is choppy, try adjusting the chunk size in the client interface
+- If data transfer is slow, try increasing the chunk size in the client interface
-- For large files, the initial playback may have a slight delay as the first chunks are processed
+- If processing is slow, consider adjusting the `MIN_BUFFER_TO_START` value in server.js
+- The server requires a complete MP4 header to process audio correctly, which is why progressive buffering is used instead of processing individual chunks